luiscarlosgph/how-to/latex/README.md

 ```
 $ sudo apt update && sudo apt install -y texlive-full texstudio
 ```
+Then you can run the LaTeX IDE simply running `$ texstudio` on a terminal.

 Convert a hierarchy of latex files into a single latex file